 Sexual harassment can also occur through email, text, messaging, social media posts and other forms of electronic communication.
 For more information see the eSafety Commissioner website.

-For advice or more information about sexual harassment you can contact the Anti-Discrimination Board of NSW.
+For advice or more information about sexual harassment you can contact the University's Safer Communities Office or the Anti-Discrimination Board of NSW.